pydata/xarray/doc/user-guide/hierarchical-data.rst

         "/a/b": xr.Dataset({"zed": np.NaN}),
         "a/c/d": None,
     }
-    dt = DataTree.from_dict(d)
+    dt = xr.DataTree.from_dict(d)
     dt

 .. note::

     Notice that using the path-like syntax will also create any intermediate empty nodes necessary to reach the end of the specified path
     (i.e. the node labelled `"c"` in this case.)
-    This is to help avoid lots of redundant entries when creating deeply-nested trees using :py:meth:`xarray.core.datatree.DataTree.from_dict`.
+    This is to help avoid lots of redundant entries when creating deeply-nested trees using :py:meth:`xarray.DataTree.from_dict`.

 .. _iterating over trees:

 Iterating over trees
 ~~~~~~~~~~~~~~~~~~~~

-You can iterate over every node in a tree using the subtree :py:class:`~xarray.core.datatree.DataTree.subtree` property.
+You can iterate over every node in a tree using the subtree :py:class:`~xarray.DataTree.subtree` property.
 This returns an iterable of nodes, which yields them in depth-first order.

 .. ipython:: python